 - There are more than 600 funeral homes in NJ, but fewer than 300 are needed to support the death rate.

 - If you go to a funeral home the funeral director is required by law to give you a General Price List (GPL) that itemizes the costs of all goods and services.
 That makes it easy to compare prices.

-- If you don’t want a viewing or a service in a funeral home, you don’t have to use one that’s nearby.
-That can save you hundreds or even thousands of dollars.
+- If you don’t want to hold a viewing or a service in a funeral home, you don’t need to choose a funeral home that’s nearby.
+Shopping further afield can save you hundreds or even thousands of dollars.

-- Embalming is an invasive procedure that is rarely required law, and in most cases, refrigeration is a viable alternative.
+- Embalming is an invasive procedure that is rarely required law, and in most cases, refrigeration is a good alternative.

 - In New Jersey, you can keep a body at home for up to 48 hours, giving family and friends a chance to say goodbye in a comfortable, personal place.